jorendorff/machine-learning/notes.md

     is a very high probability that the relationship between x and y is y=2x-1, but with only 6 data points we can't know for sure.
 As a result, the result for 10 is very close to 19, but not necessarily 19."
-That can't possibly be an accurate descriptoin of what's going on.
+That can't possibly be an accurate description of what's going on.
 More like: it's just making guesses, and the best guess it made got it this close.